CCA-Public/scope/README.md

 deactivate && exit
 ```

+### Serve

 The application requirements install Gunicorn and WhiteNoise to serve the application, including the static files.
-Make a systemd service file to run the Gunicorn daemon in `/etc/systemd/system/accesspoc-gunicorn.service`, with the following content:
+Back as the root user, make a systemd service file to run the Gunicorn daemon in `/etc/systemd/system/accesspoc-gunicorn.service`, with the following content:

 ```
 [Unit]